denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 ## Relationship to Dissertation and Other Published Work

-The book bears a resemblance to the dissertation in the subtitle only.
-Several paragraphs from the embargoed dissertation did make it into "Plain Text" in an ad-hoc manner, but the book as a whole represents a completely new framework and a new direction in my thinking about the subject.
+The book bears a resemblance to my doctoral dissertation in the subtitle only.
+Several paragraphs from the embargoed dissertation did make it into *Plain Text* in an ad-hoc manner, but the book as a whole represents a completely new framework and a new direction in my thinking about the subject.